josealobato/go-over/README.md

 ## Setting up the dev environment

-I'm using a python virtual environment and I have exported the configuration to a file called `venv_requirements.txt`.
-To start working follow these steps:
+I'm using a python virtual environment, and I have exported the configuration to a file called `venv_requirements.txt`.
+To start working, follow these steps:

 1. On the root folder, create the environment if you do not have it already with: `python3 -m venv .venv`
 2. Start the environment: `source .venv/bin/activate`